novoda/ncu/modules/managing-others/Readme.md

 > A miserable job is different from bad one.
 Bad or good depends upon who you are and what you value and enjoy.
 A miserable job is one that you dread going to and can’t wait to leave.
 (Patrick M. Lencioni)

-To be a successul manager involves servant-leadership, encouraging others to always be better, to listen to people and point out what they are doing right whilst supporting them if they feel they got something wrong.
+Becoming a successul manager involves servant-leadership, encouraging others to always be better, and actively listening to people.
+You will need to point out what they are doing right whilst supporting them if they feel they got something wrong.

 > Flat hierarchies require strong leadership

-Novoda's hierarchy has been historically very flat, meaning management is never about building a pyramid of power, its about 1on1 conversations, enabling individuals to see where they are and where they are going.
-To help those around you enjoy the journey and be the best employee they can.
+Novoda's hierarchy has been historically very flat.
+Management here has never been about building a pyramid of power.
+We prefer 1on1 conversations, which enable individuals to see where they are and where they are going.
+We focus on helping those around you to enjoy the journey, and to become the best employee they can.

-Management is a very important responsibility, you should be proud to call yourself a Manager at Novoda and excited about the possibilities of what you can achieve.
+Management is a very important responsibility.
+You should be proud to call yourself a Manager at Novoda and excited about the possibilities of what you can achieve.

 ## Literature